mesinkasir/chromispos-unicentapos-angular-apps/README.md

 Configure connection databased on htdocs/angular/connection open file with text editor, then change database. you just need to change database    $dbname     = "yourdatabase";  only on  connect.php , conn.php , cost.php , pp.php , us.php
-finish now you have configure a chromispos front end backoffice with angular. now right click on angular folder and select git bash then run command : npm i && ng serve open web browser localhost:4200
+finish now you have configure a chromispos front end backoffice with angular. now right click on angular folder and select git bash then run command : 'npm i && ng serve'

+open web browser localhost:4200

 This apps can work with unicenta opos too..